pamelakwong/complete/balanced_life/README.md

 Like how we're learning to program games into computers, we also must learn how to program healthy habits into our minds for a balanced lifestyle.

 Balance_Life: Small Problems ---> Big Problems
     Emotional State instance(s) are contained in Mental State.
     Emotional State instance(s) are passed into Physical State.
     Mental State instance(s) are passed into Social State.

 References:
     Atlas of Emotions supported by Dalai Lama and Paul Eckman W2D2 Self Care Impromptu Lecture

+Prospective Reference to Look Into: The Power of Habit by Charles Duhigg
 <!-- # Physical
 #     Make sure you get enough sleep each night
 #         How much sleep are you getting?